openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 To collect data in CEO, navigate to the project you created in `Section 4.1.2`_.
 Your screen should look like this:

 .. figure:: ../_images/workflows/area_estimation/data_collection_CEO.png
-    :alt: The data collection interface in CEO.
+    :alt: The data collection interface in CEO
     :align: center

-Select **Go to first plot.** This will take you to your first plot.
-Answer all of the questions for your first plot by selecting the appropriate answers.
+Select **Go to first plot**.
+This will take you to your first plot.
+Answer all questions for your first plot by selecting the appropriate answers.
 If you created multiple questions, you can navigate between questions using the numbers above your question text.
 Select :code:`Save` to save your answers and move on to the next plot.

 .. figure:: ../_images/workflows/area_estimation/data_collection_process.png
-   :alt: The data collection process in CEO.
+   :alt: The data collection process in CEO
    :align: center

 Continue answering questions until you reach the last plot.
-When you have finished answering all of the questions, go to your Institution's page.
+When you have finished answering all questions, go to your institution's page.

 .. note::

     Your project name should now be green, indicating that all plots have been completed.
 If it is yellow, select the project name and answer the remaining questions.

 .. figure:: ../_images/workflows/area_estimation/ceo_sepal_manual.png
-   :alt: A partly completed project.
+   :alt: A partially completed project
    :align: center

 Select the :code:`S` next to the project.
 This will download your project's sample data.
 Save it to your hard drive.